Sary332/My_Portfolio/NEW/HealthCare Data Cleaning.md

 NULL Values, Duplicate*/

+# 1. Name Column

-/* Correct inconsistencies UPPER & LOWER Case in the Name column */
+### a) Correct inconsistencies UPPER & LOWER Case
+Fix the inconsistency in name formatting.
+In this case, I considered several options, such as using the UPPER or LOWER function.
+However, I found the results to be less tidy and likely to cause excessive query repetition.
+Therefore, I decided to create a custom function using UDF—while also sharpening my newly acquired UDF skills.
+This approach allows the query to be more concise, clean, and reusable for other columns that require consistent formatting.

--- Method 1
+- Method 1 (Using UPPER/LOWER)
 ```sql
 SELECT UPPER(LEFT(NAME, 1)) + LOWER(SUBSTRING(NAME, 2, LEN(NAME)))
 FROM [dbo].[healthcare_dataset]